ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 ### Restart the Dataweb

 As admin open the "Task Scheduler" and end and run the "JSON Bourne" task (in task scheduler library).
+Make sure that ending the task has killed the Python webserver process.

 ### New Instrument with No Details